Catch-up-TV-and-More/Catch-up-TV-and-More.github.io/_i18n/en/installation.md

 ![](/img/installation/install_from_zip_3_fr.jpeg)

-Finally, choose the repository to install.

-* If you use Kodi **Jarvis (16)** install one of the `repository.catchuptvandmore.jarvis.XXXXXX` versions.

-* If you are using **Kodi Krypton (17), Leia (18) or Matrix (19)** install one of the `repository.catchuptvandmore.krypton-leia-matrix.XXXXXX` versions.
+Choose your Kodi version.

-Finally, you can choose between the `release` and` beta` version of the repository.
+Finally, you can choose between the `stable` and `beta` distribution channel.

-If you choose the beta version, Catch-Up TV & More will be updated automatically each time the plugin code is changed to Github ; you always have the latest version and the latest bug fixes/improvements.
-However you are also exposed to various bugs and instabilities that the latest improvements that are not yet fully tested can spawn.
+If you choose the `beta` channel, Catch-Up TV & More will be updated automatically each time the plugin code is changed to Github.
+It means that you will always have the latest version and the latest bug fixes/improvements.
+However you are also exposed to various bugs and instabilities because the latest improvements of beta versions are not fully tested.

-The `release` version only contains the major versions of the plugin ensuring you a better stability.
-However the frequency of updates is less important than the `beta` version.
+The `release` channel only contains the major versions of the plugin ensuring you a better stability.
+However the frequency of updates is less important than the `beta` channel.

-> The `release` version corresponds to the `master` branch of the GitHub repository while the `beta` version corresponds to the `dev` branch.
+> The `release` channel corresponds to the `master` branch of the GitHub repository while the `beta` channel corresponds to the `dev` branch.

 ### 3. Install Catch-Up TV & More from the official repository